aRI0U/cloudnet/README.md

 # CloudNet: Deep Neural Network for Relocalization in Point Clouds Maps
-This is the PyTorch implementation for PoseLSTM and PoseNet, developed based on [Pix2Pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) code.
+This is the PyTorch implementation for CloudNet, a neural network realized during a research internship.
+The code is based on the [PoseLSTM](https://github.com/hazirbas/poselstm-pytorch) code.

 ## Prerequisites
 - Linux